 It takes three hours to travel between Lisbon and Porto via car or train.

 You could technically do Porto as a day trip from Lisbon.
 This is what Jake and I did our first trip to Portugal.
 Since we had heard very little about Porto, we hadn't included it on our original itinerary.

-Since you’re reading this post on Lisbon vs Porto, I'll assume you are either short on time or would like to explore one city to the fullest.
-Therefore, fitting both destinations in your itinerary is not an option.
+Since you’re reading this post on Lisbon vs. Porto, I'll assume you are either short on time or would like to explore one city to the fullest.
+Therefore, fitting both destinations into your itinerary is not an option.

 I'm not the only one who thinks this.
-I recently did an Instagram poll on Porto vs Lisbon and 73% chose Porto.
+I recently did an Instagram poll on Porto or Lisbon and 73% chose Porto.
 Lisbon is cool but Porto is more unique and memorable.

-Porto vs Lisbon - Who should pick Porto
+Lisbon vs. Porto - who should pick Porto